While you’re here, listen to this interview with journalist and podcast producer on podcasting’s impact on journalism.

 Moving from mainstream journalism to podcasting isn’t difficult, but working without the promotional machine that comes along with being part of a media company can be a hurdle.

-As well, as an independent producer, you’re not likely to be producing breaking news coverage, unless you’re broadcasting live in the way producers have been doing from the protests of Standing Rock, which continues to be a very effective use of Facebook live, podcast, and immediate reporting.
+If you are an independent producer, you’re not likely to be producing breaking news coverage.
+The exception is when you’re broadcasting live in the way producers have been doing from the protests of Standing Rock, which continues to be a very effective use of Facebook live, podcast, and immediate reporting.

 Should journalists new to podcasting follow a tried and tested format or set of techniques, or would you encourage exploration and creativity with their podcasts?